 Millennials and Social Skills

 With millennials already branded the “most entitled and self-absorbed in human history,” it’s a little worrying they’re the generation most likely to be outside of traditional workplaces, and therefore potentially missing out on key social skills – skills it seems they’re very much in need of today.
-Of those who have entered the workplace, The Telegraph reports a third of companies are currently dissatisfied with graduates’ attitudes to work and their ability to self-manage.
+Of those who have entered the workplace, The Telegraph said a third of companies are currently dissatisfied with graduates’ attitudes to work and their ability to self-manage.
 Experts say millennials are “absolutely hopeless when it comes to basic life and workplace skills,” reports news.com.au.

 Technology may have provided a way for millennials to work remotely (it’s no surprise they can’t see why sitting in a building is necessary), but it has hindered their ability to effectively communicate (outside the comfort of their smartphones).
 Everything they do today – taking part in class projects, transferring some money, ordering a pizza – can be done via an app.
 This means young people are less likely to have face to face conversations and as a result are less likely to understand how they are perceived by others in real life, continued news.com.au.
 Soft skills such as verbal and written communication are basic and needed by every jobseeker regardless of role, but they are often missing in young adults, the news site said.